-Our NovoGen Bioprinters[®] are automated devices that enable the fabrication of 3D living tissues comprised of mammalian cells.
+Our NovoGen Bioprinters® are automated devices that enable the fabrication of 3D living tissues comprised of mammalian cells.
 We believe that the use of our bioprinting platform as well as complementary 3D technologies will allow us to develop an understanding of disease biology that leads to validated novel drug targets, and therapeutics to those targets to treat disease.

-The majority of our current focus is on inflammatory bowel disease ("IBD"), including CD and UC.
+The majority of our current focus is on IBD, including CD and UC.
 We are creating high fidelity disease models, leveraging our prior work including the work found in our peer-reviewed publication on bioprinted intestinal tissues (Madden et al. Bioprinted 3D Primary Human Intestinal Tissues Model Aspects of Native Physiology and ADME/Tox Functions. iScience.
 2018 Apr 27;2:156-167. doi: 10.1016/j.isci.2018.03.015.)
 Our current understanding of intestinal tissue models and IBD disease models leads us to believe that we can create models that provide greater insight into the biology of these diseases than are generally currently available.
-Using these disease models, we intend to identify and validate novel therapeutic targets.
-After finding therapeutic drug targets, we will focus on developing novel small molecule, antibody, or other therapeutic drug candidates to treat the disease, and advance these drug candidates towards an Investigational New Drug ("IND") filing and potential future clinical trials.
+Using these disease models, we have identified and validated novel therapeutic targets and we are actively focused on developing novel small molecule, antibody, or other therapeutic drug candidates to treat the disease, and advance these drug candidates towards an

+Investigational New Drug ("IND") filing and potential future clinical trials.
 We may also form partnerships around the development of targets or therapeutics for the treatment of IBD.